What is Form 1095-A?

 Please note: If you are no longer an active member of Covered California, you will not be able to access your Form 1095-A in your online account.
 Please contact Covered California at (800) 989-2199 to request a paper copy if you have not received it.

-Covered California members who enrolled in a minimum coverage plan (also known as catastrophic coverage) in 2016 will receive a Form 1095-B or 1095-C directly from their health insurance company.
+Covered California members who enrolled in a minimum coverage plan (also known as catastrophic coverage) in 2016 may receive a Form 1095-B or 1095-C directly from their health insurance company.
+Health insurance companies are not required to send a 1095-B for catastrophic coverage and this form is not required to file your taxes.

 What if my Form 1095-A is incorrect?